mocklis/mocklis.docs/source/getting-started/index.rst

 What Mocklis can't do
 =====================

-As with any framework, there have been trade-offs in the design process.
-Therefore there are a number of things that just cannot be done with the framework, and there are a number of things that are not yet possible to do with the framework.
+As with any framework, there have been trade-offs in the design.

-Firstly: Mocklis deals with interfaces only, the reason being that mocked interface members can be explicitly implemented.
-This makes things quite a bit easier for us - we don't need to worry too much about naming clashes (that is to say the code generator worries greatly about exactly this, but the resulting code will be much less likely to have them).
+Firstly: Mocklis deals with interfaces only, the reason being that only interface members can be explicitly implemented.
+This makes things quite a bit easier for us - we don't need to worry too much about naming clashes (that is to say the code generator does worry greatly about this, but the resulting code will be much less likely to have them).
 Then it may be that we want to use the same mocked class for more than one interface, and have the mock handle identical members on different interfaces in different ways.

-So if you want to mock members of an abstract base class you can't - unless you're happy to manually write code to create mock properties and call them from your overridden memebers, and either do away with the ability to call 'base' or pass on the base call as another property as a lambda.
+So if you want to mock members of an abstract base class you can't - unless you're happy to manually write code to create `mock properties` and call them from your overridden memebers, and either do away with the ability to call 'base' or pass on the base call as another property as a lambda.

 Then there are the so-called restricted types, comprised of a handful of core .net classes and ref structs.
-(The handful of classes are ``System.RuntimeArgumentHandle``, ``System.ArgIterator``, and ``System.TypedReference``, and your ref structs are things like Span<T>.)
+(The handful of classes are ``System.RuntimeArgumentHandle``, ``System.ArgIterator``, and ``System.TypedReference``, and your ref structs are things like ``Span<T>``.)
 These cannot be cast to object, and cannot be used as type parameters.
 As Mocklis uses type parameters to fit interface members into one of the four standard forms, these types can not be used by normal Mocklis mocks.

-instead Mocklis will still implement these interface members explicitly, but instead of forwarding calls on to a ``Mock Property`` (or ``Generic Mock Method Factory``) it will call a virtual method whose default implementation is to throw a MockMissing Exception.
+Mocklis will still implement these interface members explicitly, but instead of forwarding calls on to a `mock property` (or `mock factory method`) it will create a `virtual method` whose default implementation is to throw a ``MockMissingException``.
 If you want to create bespoke behaviour you'll have to subclass, and override.

 Mocklis uses this trick for another set of interface members, namely those returning values by ref.
-While these can be fit into the four standard forms by wrapping the return value into a reference and returning that, the default behaviour for Mocklis is to require subclass/override for these members.
-The reasoning is that returning by ref is really useful when that something that is ref-ed is something that we can observe the change in.
-Otherwise you would surely have used ref readonly instead.
+While these can be fit into the four standard forms by wrapping the return value into a reference and returning that, the default behaviour for Mocklis is to create `virtual methods` for these members.
+The reasoning is that returning by ref is really useful when the returned value is something that we want to observe the change in - otherwise you would surely have used ref readonly instead.
+For instance the following method gives us a reference to one of the entries in the array which can be used to change the value of that particular array entry:

 .. sourcecode:: csharp

-    public interface IRef
-    {
-        ref double GetAtIndex(double[] array, int index);
+    public ref double GetAtIndex(double[] array, int index) {
+        return ref array[index];
     }

+Since Mocklis' normal approach would be to wrap the resulting value in a new ref just before returning it, we would not be able to add behaviour that mimicks this.

-On the other hand when the reference is returned 'readonly' we expect this to simply be a performance improvement.
+On the other hand when the reference is returned 'readonly' we expect the usage of ref to simply be a performance improvement - we won't need to be able to observe the change since there cannot be one.
 In this case the default behaviour is to mock the member out as if the value was returned normally without any ref or readonly, and then we wrap it up in a reference and return that.
-There will be a small performance penalty, but at least we can use the normal mock steps we have in our mocking arsenal.
+There will be a small performance penalty, but at least we can use the normal steps we have in our mocking arsenal.

-The choice to use subclass/override for return 'by ref', and mock properties for return 'by ref readonly' is made without knowing exactly how Mocklis will be used.
-The ``MocklissClass`` attribute defines two properties (MockReturnsByRef which defaults to false, and MockRetursByRefReadonly which defaults to true) that control which method is used by each of these cases.
+The choice to use `virtual methods` for return 'by ref', and `mock properties` for return 'by ref readonly' is made without knowing exactly how Mocklis will be used.
+The ``MocklissClass`` attribute defines two properties (``MockReturnsByRef`` which defaults to ``false``, and ``MockRetursByRefReadonly`` which defaults to ``true``) that control which method is used by each of these cases.
 It's not currently possible to use different approaches for different mocked-out members in the same interface.

 Mocklis should be able to provide something that compiles from any interface or (valid combination of) interfaces.
-In most cases this should be a ``Mock Property``, that you can use Mocklis steps with.
-It should also avoid any name clashes, be it clashes with the name of the mocklis class itself, any members defined in base classes, or clashes in type parameter names.
+In most cases this should be a `mock property`, that you can use steps with.
+It should also avoid any name clashes, be it clashes with the name of the `Mocklis class` itself, any members defined in base classes, or clashes in type parameter names.
 If you do come up with a way of foiling the code generator, please flag this up so it can be dealt with.